-The COT's 2024 (50th) Program Year (PY), encompassing July 1, 2024 through June 30, 2025, marks the fifth and final year of the 2020-2024 Five-Year Consolidated Plan.
-Projects selected for funding were prioritized not only for their ability to promote neighborhood revitalization, community development, and economic growth, but also for their alignment with the goals identified in the 2020-2024 Five-Year Consolidated Plan
+The COT's 2024 (50th) Program Year (PY), covering July 1, 2024 through June 30, 2025, represents the fifth and final year of the 2020-2024 Five-Year Consolidated Plan.
+Projects selected for funding were prioritized not only for their ability to promote neighborhood revitalization, community development, and economic growth, but also for their alignment with the strategic goals identified in the Consolidated Plan.